PDOK/wmts-kvp-to-restful/README.md

 /tiles/service/wmts/brtachtergrondkaart/EPSG:28992/04/7/8.png
 ```

+A request that cannot be rewriten is passed through unhandled.

 ## Geowebcache issue

 The WMTS-KVP-to-RESTful proxy will try to solve the issue with Geowebcache WMTS KVP generated requests.
 The issue is that the tilematrix values generated contain the tilematrixset as a prefix.
 This something that doesn't match well with a WMTS RESTful request.
 This is a issue that some are [experiencing](https://geoforum.nl/t/wmts-tilematrix-parameter-maakt-request-ongelding/2928) and that we ourself have experienced, especially when services are migrated from Geowebcache to a new WMTS server (like mapproxy).